trushmi/trushmi/README.md

 ## Hi there👋
-I'm Iryna – a Software Engineer with a robust background in the media industry and communications.
+I'm Iryna – a Software Engineer with a background in the media industry and communications.
 Graduated from the Software Engineering Program at Hackbright Academy.
 Specializing in the full stack development of SPAs and adept at solving complex algorithmic challenges.
 Exceptional in driving projects to delivery and generating well thought ideas.

 ## My values:
 * I thrive on exploring new ideas and pushing the boundaries of what's possible;